jamesshade/time/README.md

 * Representing partial classes (e.g. Date) as case classes containing simple integer values.

 * Avoiding cluttering these classes with unnecessary concerns.
-For example, conversion to Joda is provided in a separate Conversions object (JDK conversions perhaps to follow).
+For example, conversion to JDK classes is provided in a separate JavaConversions object.

 * Having a standard "equals" method that does the right thing - i.e. if two objects represent the same thing, they are equal (no Joda-style "equals" and "isEqual" methods that return different values).